alex-isv/solutions-engineering/Nvidia/Nvidia_GPU-Operator_in_SUSE-Rancher_stack/Building _Nvidia_GPU_driver_container_image.md

 > Please validate a driver and a CUDA version during your deployment as they can be different.
 >
 > The kernel validated in this setup is **_5.14.21-150500.55.62-default_**.
-> Newer kernel versions currently are not validated.
+> Other kernel versions currently are not validated due to the `nvidia-driver` script issue.

 ````
 podman build -t nvidia-gpu-driver-sle15sp5-550.54.15 \